-Tax revenue, one of the principle sources of the government revenue, is a compulsory contribution imposed by a public authority, irrespective of the exact amount of service rendered to the tax payers in return.
+Tax revenue is one of the principle sources of the government revenue.
+It is compulsory contribution imposed by a public authority, irrespective of the exact amount of service rendered to the tax payers in return.
 It covers theoretically and practically includes following heads such as persons, organizations, business firms and even foreigners who are doing business of consuming goods or using service in Nepal.

 In the fiscal trend of Nepal, tax revenue structure is a combination of two tax title.
-They are namely direct tax and indirect tax.
-The average share of direct tax revenue in total tax revenue is 27.10 % and share of indirect tax revenue is 72.90%.
-The percentage share of direct tax in GDP is (almost) 1.90 % and indirect tax in GDP is (almost) 5.00 %.
-In current year 2008/09 trends.
+They are namely Direct Tax and Indirect Tax.
+The average share of Direct Tax revenue in total tax revenue is 30.31 % and share of Indirect Tax revenue is 69.69% (Share of Value Added Tax in Total Indirect Tax is 74.34%).
+The percentage share of Direct Tax in GDP is almost 2.30 % and Indirect Tax in GDP is almost 5.30 %.
+In current year 2006/07 trends

-In developed economic like USA, UK etc direct tax plays a leading role for the internal resource mobilization where as in developing countries like Nepal, indirect tax plays pioneering role by dominating direct tax with very limited tax base and narrow coverage, direct tax in Nepal seems too less effective to mobilize the domestic resources.
+In developed economic like USA, UK etc Direct Tax plays a leading role for the internal resource mobilization where as in developing countries like Nepal, Indirect Tax plays pioneering role by dominating Direct Tax with very limited tax base and narrow coverage, Direct Tax in Nepal seems too less effective to mobilize the domestic resources.
 Although, it is an inevitable instrument of the fiscal policy and hence, it must be designed and practiced properly.
 In general, revenue productivity of direct tax goes on increasing as the economy of the country grows over time.
 It the economy growth increases, per capita income per annum of that country will automatically raise.
 In depth it means that he/she possesses the ability to pay direct tax.
 Thus, the magnitude of direct tax goes up and substitutes in the place of indirect tax's magnitude.
-Direct tax in Nepalese economy is composed of different taxes namely income tax, land tax, property tax, wealth tax and interest tax, tax on registration.
+Direct tax in Nepalese economy is composed of different taxes namely Income Tax, Land Tax, Property Tax, Wealth Tax and Interest Tax, tax on registration.

-In the current situation, income tax is one of the major sources of direct tax.
-Nepal is levying four different types of income tax.
-Its categories are individual income tax, corporate income tax, house rent tax, and interest tax, on the other side property tax in another major direct tax.
-It includes land revenue, bhumikar, house and land registration and house and land tax.
+In the current situation, Income Tax is one of the major sources of Direct Tax.
+Nepal is levying four different types of Income tax.
+Its categories are Individual Income Tax, Corporate Income Tax, House Rent Tax, and Interest Tax, on the other side Property Tax in another major direct tax.
+It includes Land Revenue, Bhumikar, House and Land Registration and House and Land Tax.